Albisourous/tictactoe/README.md

 # Tic-Tac-Toe

-A simple Tic-Tac-Toe game made using Java and Eclipse.
+A Tic-Tac-Toe game made using Java and Eclipse.

 ## Background